DangerousThings/fido-attestation-loader/README.md

 ### Settings File

-Before you start, copy the provided `settings.ini.example` file to `settings.ini`, and adjust the parameters.
+Before you start, copy the provided `settings.example.ini` file to `settings.ini`, and adjust the parameters.
 Enter the metadata of your token and company, and specify your AAGUID and assigned OIDs.
+To generate proper FIDO metadata, copy `icon.example.png` to `icon.png`, or paste any icon you want.

 If you want to deploy to Fidesmo, fill out that section with your data as well.